Kaede Nakamura

-Kaede Nakamura (中村 楓, Nakamura Kaede) is a Japanese football player.
+Kaede Nakamura (中村 楓, Nakamura Kaede) is a Japanese footballer who plays as a defender.
 She plays for Sanfrecce Hiroshima Regina.
-She played for Japan national team.
+She has played for the Japan national team.

 Club career

 Nakamura was born in Iwate Prefecture on August 3, 1991.
 After graduating from high school, she joined Albirex Niigata in 2010.

 National team career

 In 2017, Nakamura was selected Japan national team for 2017 Algarve Cup.
 At this competition, on March 3, she debuted against Iceland.
 She played 3 games for Japan in 2017.